the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 #### Would tool call checking work?

-You _could_ ensure it calls a `source_code` tool, or something, but that isn't sufficient to verify the agent's **correctness**.
+You _could_ ensure it calls the `source_code` tool, among others, but that won't be sufficient to verify the agent's **correctness**.

 Or what I'm calling **truth**.

 #### 🦾 Enter: LLM-as-a-Judge™

-You decide to invoke a second LLM to evaluate the first agent’s reasoning and conclusions based on the original user query.
+You decide to invoke a **second LLM** to evaluate the first agent’s reasoning and conclusions based on the original user query.

 This works surprisingly well: you don’t need hand-crafted ground truth labels.

+Let me repeat that: *you don’t need hand-crafted ground truth labels*!

 All you need is:

-- the user question
+1. the user query
-- the agent's response
+2. the agent's response
-- an evaluation prompt
+3. a (good) evaluation prompt<sup>1</sup>

+and the LLM has what it needs to compute a best guess of whether the agent correctly addressed the user query.

 With the right template and scoring rubric, you've turned a tricky reasoning task into a scalable eval!

-The cool thing is, you can apply this to all of your examples.
-The inputs couldn't be simpler: just your user queries and agent responses.
+And yes, you can apply this to _all_ of your examples!
+Any user-agent interaction is bona fide input to inject into a prompt, feed to the LLM, and obtain a legit eval.

+You can think of Text and Tool evaluators as "supervised evals", and Truth evaluators as "unsupervised evals".

-And you might find that your truth / correctness score tends to fall in between the text and tool scores.
+And you might find that your truth / correctness scores tend to fall in between the text and tool scores.
-(At least I have.)

-I think this happens because text evaluators are very precise and easy to get working, whereas tool calls, while powerful, can be more difficult to excel at across the board.
+I think this happens because text evaluators are very precise and easy to get working and high-scoring, whereas tool calls, while powerful, can be more difficult to obtain excellence on across the board.

-Truth gives you a juicy middle that might be the most honest indicator of response quality: what's working well, and where your biggest areas of improvement are.
+Truth gives you a nice juicy middle that might be the most honest indicator of response quality: what's working well, and where your biggest areas of improvement are.

+<sup>1</sup> How do you define your evaluation prompt for truth / correctness?
+There are many off-the-shelf templates out there that you can start with -- for example, at [`openevals`](https://github.com/langchain-ai/openevals/blob/main/python/openevals/prompts/correctness.py) or [`llamaindex`](https://docs.llamaindex.ai/en/stable/examples/low_level/evaluation/#building-a-correctness-evaluator).
+From here, you can modify and tweak the prompt to suit your specific needs.

 #### 💰 Bonus: Online evals!